nsg-ethz/Sustainable-Computing-Taxonomy/README.md

 # Sustainable Computing Taxonomy

 This repository presents a formalized taxonomy for Sustainable Computing.
-It structures the description around three interconnected parts:
+The description is structured around three interconnected parts:

 - A [**problem**](./problem.yaml) that connects a computing system to some environmental threat or damage;
 - A [**countermeasure**](./countermeasure.yaml) that aims to address that problem;